ember-learn/guides-source/guides/v3.6.0/addons-and-dependencies/managing-dependencies.md

 This will modify your `package.json` (and `package-lock.json`), typically bringing in other dependencies.
 Some addons will also add additional files to your projects when relevant.

 There are many addons that cover all kinds of use cases.
-These are some popular examples:

-* [Ember Power Select](https://ember-power-select.com/): an extensible, customisable, selector component with many features.
-* [Ember CLI Mirage](http://www.ember-cli-mirage.com/): a mock API server to use for prototyping and testing your application.
-* [ember-ajax](https://github.com/ember-cli/ember-ajax): a simple service for making AJAX requests.
-* [Ember Simple Auth](https://github.com/simplabs/ember-simple-auth): authentication/authorization for your Ember app, supporting all possible mechanism via pluggable strategies.
-* [ember-changeset](https://emberobserver.com/addons/ember-changeset): encapsulation for object changes, inspired by Ecto.
-* And of course, Ember Data is itself an addon!
+For more detail, as well as examples of what addons can do, we invite you to have a look at the [Ember CLI documentation](https://cli.emberjs.com/release/basic-use/using-addons/).

 The Ember community publishes and maintains many addons, and it can be difficult to know if one (or many!) exists that covers your needs.
 The website [Ember Observer](https://www.emberobserver.com/) keeps an up-to-date index of Ember Addons, sorted by categories, and rated according to objective metrics.
 If you are looking for an addon, we recommend that you start there!

 ## Regular npm packages

 While dependencies can be managed in several ways, it's worth noting that the process can be greatly simplified for new developers by using ember-auto-import, which offers zero config imports from npm packages.
 It's easily installed using `ember install ember-auto-import`.
 For further usage instructions, please follow the [project README](https://github.com/ef4/ember-auto-import).

 ## Other assets